Monument to Finnish soldiers demolished in Primorsk January 2023 – January 27, 2023

 In Primorsk, the monument to the fallen Finnish soldiers was demolished.
 The monument at the burial site existed for only three years and was liquidated by a court decision.
 The Finnish press saw the hand of the Kremlin in this event, and local residents have already laid eyes on the new object.

-An article about the demolition of the monument near the former Lutheran church in Primorsk was published in the Finnish edition of Ilta-Sanomat (blocked in the Russian Federation).
-The author drew attention to the fact that the monument in honor of the “Finnish heroes” was destroyed immediately after the arrival of Vladimir Putin in St. Petersburg on the day of the 80th anniversary of the breaking of the blockade of Leningrad.
+An article regarding the demolition of the monument near the former Lutheran church in Primorsk was published in the Finnish edition of Ilta-Sanomat (blocked in the Russian Federation).
+The author drew attention to the fact that the monument in honor of the “Finnish heroes” was destroyed immediately following the arrival of Vladimir Putin in St. Petersburg on the day of the 80th anniversary of the breaking of the blockade of Leningrad.
 At a meeting with veterans, he noted that Leningrad was kept in the ring by military men from many European countries, but Russia “due to tolerance” never pointed this out to its European partners.

 The monument at the church appeared in 2019.
 It consisted of seven granite slabs, on six of them the names and surnames of the dead were engraved, on one more there was an inscription in Finnish and Russian: “To the fallen heroes of Koivisto”.